About Asbestos Exposure at Theda Clark Medical Center — Neenah, Wisconsin: Workers' Legal Guide

 HVAC systems created additional hazard.
 Ductwork in hospitals of this era was frequently wrapped with asbestos-containing materials at joints and connections.
 Tradesmen working in ceiling plenums, mechanical rooms, and pipe chases may have encountered:

-- Georgia-Pacific asbestos cloth tape at ductwork seams
+- asbestos cloth tape at ductwork seams

 - Vibration dampeners incorporating asbestos at equipment mounting points